raechill95/SELUGandT/_episodes/22-loops-and-functions.md

 >>> print('Their product is:', product_of_inputs, '(this is done outside the function!)')
 Their product is: 10 (this is done outside the function!)
 ```

+LIVECODE BUILDING THIS FUNCTION HERE.
+Once it is built, they can procede to challenges.

 > ## Challenge - Functions
 >